ractivejs/ractivejs.github.io/docs/support.md

 The template format produced by `Ractive.parse` has changed, making it incompatible with previous versions of Ractive.js and their template formats.
 You will need to re-parse any pre-parsed templates for use with 0.9.

+### Event delegation

+Ractive will now automatically set up event delegation for elements that contain iterative sections.
+This installs a single DOM listener on the host element for each event type within the iterative section, and when an event fires from one of the iterative elements with a listener, the parent delegation target handles triggering listeners on the correct elements.
+This prevents having to set up large numbers of event listeners in iterative sections, but it can also surface inconsistencies in browser event implementations.
+If you need to disable event delegation for a special case, you can add a `no-delegation` attribute to the element containing the iterative section, pass `delegate: false` to your component or instance, or set `Ractive.defaults.delegate` to `false`.

 ### Partial context

 Any context provided to a partial `{{>my-partial context}}` is no longer wrapped around the partial but is instead wrapped around the _content_ of the partial.
 It's a subtle difference that only shows up when the partial name is an expression e.g. `{{>.type ~/external.item}}`.
 Before this break, the `.type` would resolve to `~/external.item.type`, and now it will resolve to `.type` on the context in which the partial appears.